federated-directory/help2/getting-started.md

 ### Sign up with your Google or Microsoft account

 The easiest way to sign up is to use your Google or Microsoft.
-This way you don't have to remember a new set of credentials, and you don't have to fill in a form with your details.

 Benefits:

+- Quicker
 - No extra account details to remember
 - Easier to setup your integration with Microsoft or Google